Skip to main content

 What is a REST API?

-REST is an acronym for REpresentational State Transfer.
-The term REST was first introduced by Roy Fielding in his doctoral dissertation "Architectural Styles and the Design of Network-based Software Architectures".
-REST is an architectural style for building distributed systems, which are often web services.
-REST is not a standard, thus it does not enforce any rules on how to build a REST API.
-But there are some high-level guidelines that you should follow.
-REST-based systems interact with each other using HTTP (HyperText Transfer Protocol).
+REST stands for REpresentational State Transfer.
+Roy Fielding introduced the term in his doctoral dissertation "Architectural Styles and the Design of Network-based Software Architectures".
+REST is an architectural style for building distributed systems (often web services), not a standard.
+REST-based systems communicate using HTTP.

 Architectural Constraints of a REST API: